-The Group has provided guarantees in respect of bank loans granted to joint ventures.
-The maximum liability as at 31 December 2023 was HK\$4,750 million equivalent (2022: HK\$4,728 million equivalent).
+Certain subsidiaries of the Fund have provided guarantees in respect of bank loans granted to joint ventures.
+The maximum liability as at 31 December 2024 was HK\$4,730 million equivalent (2023: HK\$4,750 million equivalent).

 35 MATERIAL RELATED PARTY TRANSACTIONS